egorgasay/itisadb-go-sdk/README.md

 	"log"
 )

-// main to run this test, gRPCis must be run on :800. func main() {
+// main to run this test, itisadb must be run on :800. func main() {
 	db, err := itisadb.New(":800")
 	if err != nil {